cbrun/cbrun.github.io/_posts/2015-08-18-introducing-aql.md

 In MTL `[name/]` is a valid expression, though depending on the available variables it might mean *The variable named name* or *The 'name' attribute of the self object*

-This is a usefull feature for a template language when 99% of the templates have no parameters besides `self` :  this reduce the clutter and lead to a template which is more readable:
+This is a useful feature for a template language when 99% of the templates have no parameters besides `self`:  this cut the clutter and lead to a template which is more readable:

 <figure>
     <a href="{{ site.url }}/images/blog/acceleo-template.png"><img src="{{ site.url }}/images/blog/acceleo-template.png"></a>